andrew-sameh/Binance-Join-CopyTrader-Automation/readme.md

 5. **Find the Relevant Request**: Look for a network request that corresponds to the copy-trading action.
 Click on it to view details.
 6. **Copy Headers**: In the request details, find the "Headers" section.
 Here, you will see various headers like `csrftoken`, `bncuuid`, `fvideoid`, `fvideotoken`, and `cookie`.
 7. **Update the Script**: Copy these header values and paste them into the corresponding variables in the script.
+You can also copy the request as cURL and paste it somewhere to be able to copy all the `cookie` string

 ### Important Notes:
 - The headers are tied to your session and may expire, requiring you to fetch new ones periodically.